riddhi6/rsp-final/README.md

 ### Ackermann Simulation
 Package that contains all launch-files needed to run a full ackermann simulation with ball chasing or teleop keyboard control.

+## Hardware
+The hardware component of this project is unusable due to multiple problems integrating non-functioning parts and version incompatibility between the new ROS-hosting controller and pre-existing outdated parts.

+Unusable Components
+* APM2.5 Flight Controller
+  * no longer supported by ArduPilot and little to no documentation available
+  * does not work with any archived APM firmware available online

+Works Well Individually
+* Redcat Racing Rampage XBE with Futaba 7 channel radio and receiver
+  * RC car can easily be used via remote controller not via jetson nano pwm
+  * Car and its parts are no longer sold or listed on the website by the supplier
+  * Documentation not easily available
+* RC Car Batteries and Voltage Step boards
+* Hokuyo UTM 30LX EW
+* GPS module
+* Kinect camera
+* Jetson Nano (personal - not obtained through RSP)

 ## References
 * [Gazebo Ackermann Plugin](https://github.com/froohoo/ackermansteer)